netpositive-money/netpositive-money.github.io/faq.md

 ## Can't we just change Bitcoin?

-tl;dr: No. Bitcoin's most cherished value proposition is it's resistance to changing central economic properties.
+tl;dr: No. Bitcoin's most cherished value proposition is its resistance to changing central economic properties.
 Proof-of-work is an important economic principle, even if there were a technical alternative.
 But most importantly, there aren't any known alternatives with similar properties.